MicroLua/MicroLua/docs/mlua.md

 - `Matcher:apply(fn) -> self`\
   Apply the function `fn` to the value, and set it as the new value.

-- `Matcher:eq(want, cmp = mlua.util.eq) -> self`\
+- `Matcher:eq(want, eq = mlua.util.eq) -> self`\
+  `Matcher:neq(want, eq = mlua.util.eq) -> self`\
   `Matcher:lt(want) -> self`\
   `Matcher:lte(want) -> self`\
   `Matcher:gt(want) -> self`\
   `Matcher:gte(want) -> self`\
-  Declare an expectation that the value is equal, less than, less than or equal, greater than, or greater than or equal to `want`.
-Equality comparison accepts an optional comparison function.
+  Declare an expectation that the value is equal, not equal, less than, less than or equal, greater than, or greater than or equal to `want`.
+Equality and inequality comparisons accept an optional equality comparison function.

 - `Matcher:close_to(want, eps) -> self`\
   Declare an expectation that the value is within `eps` of `want`.